pixelgod0/coffeezhs/plugins/singlechar/README.md

 ## Options

-The commands `grep`, `sudo`, `wget`, `curl`, and `less` can be configured to use other commands via the setup variables below, before Oh My Zsh is sourced.
+The commands `grep`, `sudo`, `wget`, `curl`, and `less` can be configured to use other commands via the setup variables below, before CoffeeZHS is sourced.
 If they are not set yet, they will use their default values:

 | Setup variable | Default value |